kyleconroy/ssf/README.md

 the metric is being emitted only 50% of the time then the value for `sample_rate` shall be `0.5`.

 If no `sample_rate` is supplied then server implementations must assume `1.0`.

+The sample rate may be used more than traditional metrics.
+Tracing systems may use this as a form of weighting to determine if trace should be recorded.

 ## Message (required for set, optional otherwise)